fpv-iplab/action-anticipation-losses/README.md

 # PyTorch Action Anticipation Losses
-This repository implements the Verb-Noun Marginal Cross Entropy Loss (VNMCE) proposed in the paper:
+This repository implements the Verb-Noun Marginal Cross Entropy Loss (VNMCE) proposed in the paper ([download here](http://iplab.dmi.unict.it/furnari/publications/furnari2018Leveraging.pdf)):

 `A. Furnari, S. Battiato, G. M. Farinella (2018).
 Leveraging Uncertainty to Rethink Loss Functions and Evaluation Measures for Egocentric Action Anticipation .
 In International Workshop on Egocentric Perception, Interaction and Computing (EPIC) in conjunction with ECCV.`